magentabusiness/magentabusiness.github.io/docs/trendz/settings.md

 ### Signing Key

-For the application to function properly, it must authenticate with ThingsBoard on behalf of a user.
+For the application to function properly, it must authenticate with IoT Hub on behalf of a user.
 This is required for background operations such as:

 - Sending generated telemetry